raspberrypilearning/getting-started-with-node-red/worksheet.md

   ![Incomplete flow](images/half-flow.png)

-1. Now add another change node which set the **msg.payload** to `1`.
+1. Now add another change node which sets the **msg.payload** to `1`.
 Connect this node to **output 2** of the switch node and then to the LED node.
 This tells the flow that when the **otherwise** branch is followed (i.e. the **msg.payload** was not already `1`), we would like to change it to `1`.
 When you are ready, deploy your flow, and then push the physical button to confirm that it works properly.

     ![Final flow](images/final-flow.png)